PortingPivot/Caxton-Mirrored/README.md

 * Most text handler calculations are not yet aware of text in Caxton fonts.
 * No font hinting.
 Uncertain whether this will ever be supported.
 * Glowing sign text is not yet supported.
-* OpenType features and variable font features cannot be configured yet.
+* OpenType features cannot be configured yet.
 * This mod currently only runs on Linux, although in principle, support for other operating systems can be added, including macOS.
 * Currently, all glyphs are uploaded to VRAM eagerly, and while shaping results are cached, they are cached